glass of wine

 Thanks to its polyphenol content, red wine may reduce your risk of high blood pressure, high cholesterol, and metabolic diseases.
 Some studies have shown that people who drink moderate amounts of red wine may have reduced rates of heart disease compared to those who don’t [5].

-Scientists do not universally agree on these findings, and there are other studies that red wine does not reduce your risk for heart disease [6].
+Scientists do not universally agree with these findings, and there are other studies that red wine does not reduce your risk for heart disease [6].

 Furthermore, red wine may interact negatively with certain medications, and excessive alcohol consumption may actually increase your blood pressure and put you at a greater risk for heart disease [7,8].